 Here’s where things get tricky.
 Because of the proliferation of American and British aircraft during the early years of aviation, the imperial foot became standard for altitude measurement.
 China (PRC), North Korea, and Russia, however, use meters for altitude measurement.

 As luck would have it, I often fly over Chinese, Russian, and North Korean airspace.
-The altimeters in our older aircraft, like the 767, are calibrated in feet.
+The altimeters in our aircraft are calibrated in feet.
 When flying into metric airspace, we use a conversion card.
 When Shanghai Control clears us to descend to 3600 meters, we check the card and descend to the equivalent: 11,800 feet.
 Does this sound like a pain in the you-know-where?
 It is!

 Distance Across The Ground